Last revised August, 31, 2021

 • Regardless of the language of the body of the text, the title, abstract, tables, figures, acknowledgments, notes, ethics statement (in the case of manuscript in Korean, and only if the IRB approval number is available), and references should be prepared in English.

 • The manuscript should be prepared in a Hangul (.hwp) or MicroSoft Word (.docx) file format.

 • The manuscript should be double spaced in 11 point font on A4 sized paper.

 • Unless otherwise stated, manuscripts should adhere to the Publication Manual of the American Psychological Association (6th ed.), and the Publication Guideline of the KJCS.

 • Neither the author’s names nor their affiliations should appear on the manuscript.

 • All manuscripts should be submitted via online submission system or email.

 Manuscript Type and Format

 KJCS publishes research article, review, case report, book review, commentary, and editorial on all topics related to children and adolescents.
 Research articles are reports of empirical investigation (either quantitative or qualitative), and case studies are intended to report practical cases that can be encountered in education and intervention settings for children.
-The manuscripts for original articles or case studies must to be organized in the following sequence: title page, abstract and keywords, main text (introduction, methods, results, discussion and conclusion), acknowledgments, notes, conflict of interest statement, references, tables, figures, and ORCID.
-Manuscript template is available at http://www.childstudies.org.
-Tables and figures are usually put on separate pages, but can be embedded INSTRUCTION FOR AUTHORS
+The manuscripts for original articles or case studies must to be organized in the following sequence: title page, abstract and keywords, main text (introduction, methods, results, and discussion), acknowledgments, notes, conflict of interest statement, ethics statement (in the case of manuscript in Korean, and only if the IRB approval number is available), references, tables, figures, and ORCID.
+Manuscript template is available at http://submit.childstudies.org.
+Tables and figures are usually put on separate pages, but can be embedded in the text.

 Reviews and special articles are mostly invited by the editor and should be comprehensive analyses of specific topics.
 The